 Could I face disciplinary action for breaching the rules within student residences?

 The overwhelming majority of students in our residences are obeying the rules around socialising, but in order to ensure everyone’s safety, we need everyone to play their part.
-If anyone is found to be putting the safety of others at risk in our residences, then we will take a ‘Yellow Card/Red Card’ approach and will not hesitate to escalate this to serious disciplinary action.
+If anyone is found to be putting the safety of others at risk in our residences, then we can take disciplinary action.
 The safety of everyone in our residences is our highest priority.

 General advice and guidance

 What changes can I expect to my University experience?

 The University has had to respond to the Covid 19 pandemic in a number of ways.
 This includes the way that we provide teaching and assessment, and the way we provide services and facilities to students on-campus.
 Our top priorities always have been and will remain the health and wellbeing of the University community and providing high-quality learning experiences and support to our students.
 The following section sets out the key changes you might expect, but in some cases (for example, for particular academic programmes) there may be other changes.
 You should look out for further communications from your School and/or Programme contacts for details.